The Growth of Soy: Impacts & Solutions

 WWF believes that it is possible to produce soy without destroying forests and other important ecosystems.
 But this will require a concerted effort from many quarters: all along the soy production chain from producers to feed companies to manufacturers to retailers; from policymakers to financers to consumers.

-The report is currently available in English, Spanish, and Portuguese.
+The report is currently available in English, Spanish, Portuguese and French with summaries available in French, German and Japanese.

 In the last 50 years, the production of soy has grown tenfold, from 27 to 269 million tons.
 The total area of soy now covers over 1 million km2 – the total combined area of France, Germany, Belgium and the Netherlands.